 We designed the Religion & Politics’ brand identity and website.

-The Security Council Report (SCR) is an independent, not-for-profit organization founded on the belief that consistent, balanced, high-quality information about the activities of the United Nations Security Council is essential to the effective performance of the Council and that this information should also be available to the general public.
+The Security Council Report (SCR) is an independent, not-for-profit organization founded on the belief that consistent, balanced, high-quality information about the activities of the United Nations Security Council is essential to the effective performance of the Council.

 We redesigned SCR’s visual identity including their logo, publications and both the SCR and What’s In Blue websites.